developershubh13/library-demo/README.md

       1. Books Api can add,read(by bookName,bookAuthor,bookId),update,delete a book.
       2. Students Api can add a student,read students,update student,delete student,read books,can view all books issued by a
          student,can issue a book.
+                 -If total no of days of book issue is greater than 30,fine is calculated at the rate of Rs.2 per day.
                  -Issue is Unsuccessful if already issued books by Students is greater than 3  or if  of Copies of book is not >0.
                  -Students can only issue 1 copy of a book at a time else message is displayed.
       3. Teachers Api can add, update, delete and read teachers, read books, can view all books issued by a particular teacher,can issue          a book.